 - Backpacks are to be stored on the shelving located outside the Student Center and Café. - Tablet PCs are not to be taken into the Student Center and Café during lunches.
-Students who wish to use their Tablet PCs during lunch may go to the Learning Commons, foyer or College and Career Center. - Every student should take a tray whether she buys lunch or brings lunch from home. - Students must clear the table of debris and return the tray. - Students must remain seated until dismissed by the proctor. - Students bringing lunches from home may store them in the refrigerator in the vending machine area.
+Students who wish to use their Tablet PCs during lunch may go to the Learning Commons, foyer or College and Career Center. - Students must clear the table of debris and return the tray. - Students must remain seated until dismissed by the proctor. - Students bringing lunches from home may store them in the refrigerator in the vending machine area.
 All lunches should be marked with student's name.